Can You Change Custody Agreement Without Going to Court?

-Once a family law judge has issued a child custody order, the agreement is legally binding—meaning that unless a modification has been approved by the court, both parents must abide by the terms of that agreement.
+Once a family law judge has issued a child custody order, the agreement is legally binding—meaning that unless a child custody modification has been approved by the court, both parents must abide by the terms of that agreement.
 However, as you may have already realized, life can change dramatically after a divorce.